Sear Bliss: Beginnings (1993–1996)

 The first Sear Bliss album, Phantoms, was released in August 1996.
 The Netherlands' leading metal magazine, Aardschok awarded it the title of "CD Of The Month".
-It was the first (and only) time in the magazine's history that the award went to a black metal album.
+It was the first time in the magazine's history that the award went to a black metal album.
 Moreover, the album gained positive reactions in German and British metal magazines, and interviews with the band were published in Terrorizer and Rock Hard.
 The song called "Aeons Of Desolation" appeared on the compilation CD of the Dutch progressive rock magazine IO Pages.
 Due to the critically acclaimed first album, Mascot decided that The Pagan Winter demo would be released on CD featuring a 12-minute bonus song called "In The Shadow of Another World".

 Changes (1997–1999)

 Sear Bliss played their first European tour supporting Marduk in February–March 1997.
 After finishing the tour the Csejtei brothers left the band and Winter also got out soon afterwards.
 Recruited new members were Zoltán Schönberger on drums and Viktor "Max" Scheer on guitar, furthermore keyboards were taken over by trumpeter Szűcs.
 The next album had been recorded at Beaufort Studio, Netherlands, but the band was disappointed with the first version of the mix and it had to be remixed.

 The Haunting (1998) became a more atmospheric and varied album in contrast to the fast black metal tracks of the Phantoms album.
 The Haunting disappointed some old fans, but it appealed to new enquirers.
 The opportunity to tour for three weeks with the Norwegian melodic black metal band Ancient and promote the new album in Europe had come to nothing because of the private activities of Sear Bliss members in school and job.
 However, they celebrate their 5th anniversary with a birthday party in Budapest.

 By releasing The Haunted album Sear Bliss fulfilled the Mascot contract, so a new label needed to be found.
 To support the search they recorded a 4-song promo CD in March 1999.
 But other member changes followed.
 Previously they parted with guitarist Viktor Scheer, then founding member/guitarist Barbarics and long-time trumpeter/keyboardist Szűcs quit due to personal conflicts within the band.
 In that time Sear Bliss played live with fill-in musicians, and only founding member Andras Nagy and drummer Schönberger were officially in the band.
 A new guitarist Andras Horváth P. would join Sear Bliss soon.